 Is Invokana safe to take?

 While Invokana may have serious side effects, people can have different experiences depending on their medical history.
-Ask your doctor on what the best course of action you should take.
+Ask your doctor about what is the best course of action you should take.
 Their knowledge of your medical history gives them a better idea of what kind of diabetes medication you should be taking.

 However, there are some people who should not be taking Invokana.
 Those who are allergic to canagliflozin or any other ingredients found in Invokana should not take it.
 If you have severe kidney problems or are on dialysis, do not take Invokana.
 Invokana can lead to kidney complications because it helps the kidneys filter excess sugar.
+Always talk to your doctors and weigh with her the risk and the benefits of Invokava or any medication.

 What are safe alternatives to Invokana?